Dean177/reason-standard/docs/Contributing.md

 In files with many unqualified dependencies it is really hard to figure out where functions are coming from.

-This can code difficuly to understand, especially if custom infix operators are used as well.
+This can make code difficult to understand, especially if custom infix operators are used as well.

 ## Documentation